srikharshashi/sih2022-docs/README.md

 This project was done as a participation project for [Smart India Hackathon 2022](sih.gov.in).

 ## Problem Statement
-- Create a system for citizens to report crimes anonymously while also giving the autorities a swift way to interfere
+- Create a system for citizens to report crimes anonymously while also giving the authorities a swift way to interfere

 ## Solution

-Actual Summary : We made an uber for crimes with face detection and NLP to help investigation and an Admin Dashboard for quick information with a hint of smart contract in there to anonymously reward reporters.
+Actual Summary : We made an uber for crimes with face detection and NLP to help investigation and an Admin Dashboard for quick information with a hint of smart contract in there to anonymously reward reporters with cryto currency

-Let us go through the solution from a bottom up perspective ie from the **citizens**
+Let us go through the solution from a bottom up perspective i.e, from the **citizens**
 1) They are provided with a mobile app for anonymous crime reporting along with the ability to upload media and exact location of where the crime has occured

 2) Other Features of the app include
-    - Avialable in regional languages to reach a wider audience
+    - Available in regional languages to reach a wider audience
-    - An emergency button to alert the the authorities to them while broadcasting your location to them
+    - An emergency button to alert the authorities allowing you to broadcast your location in real time
  3) Tech Stack :- **Flutter** with BLOC State Management(Android + iOS)

  4) [Github Repository Link](https://github.com/srikharshashi/citizensapp)